SouTa9/JS-Rock-Paper-Scissors/README.md

-The Odin Project: a JavaScript project of a mini game of rock, scissors amd paper game.
+The Odin Project: a JavaScript project of a mini-game of rock, scissors and paper.